CollectionBuilder/cb-docs/docs/repository/commit.md

 The "Changes" disappear, and you've just made a Git Commit!

-Once you have made one or more commits, the button on the top right side of the GitHub Desktop window will say "Push changes."
+Once you have made one or more commits, the button on the top right side of the GitHub Desktop window will say "Push origin."
 Click the button to push, sending your changes up to GitHub.

-If you want to check--click GitHub Desktop's "Repository" menu and select "View on GitHub" to open the repository in your web browser.
+If you want to check if your commit went through, click GitHub Desktop's "Repository" menu and select "View on GitHub" to open the repository in your web browser.
+The commit should show up at the top section of the Code tab.

-When you are working on multiple computers or collaborating with others, be sure to Fetch and Pull changes from GitHub before you start working, and before you push.
+When you are working on multiple computers or collaborating with others, be sure to Fetch and Pull changes from GitHub before you start working and before you Push changes.
-Click on the button in the top right labeled "Fetch origin".
+In GitHub Desktop, click on the button in the top right labeled "Fetch origin."
-After the fetch, if there is new changes available, the button change to "Pull origin".
+After the Fetch, if there are new changes available, the button will change to "Pull origin."
 Click on the button to Push the changes, which will update the files in your local repository.

 ### Commit & Push on VS Code